zicare/emms4doc/sysadmin/3-api-service.md

 cd /home/emms/emms4
 sudo ./emms4 --skip-cron-check
 ```

-WARNING:
+**WARNING**

-The --skip-cron-check flag is for testing or migration only.
+> * The --skip-cron-check flag is for testing or migration only.
 Do not use it in normal production operations.

 Stop EMMS4 when running manually:
 Press Ctrl + C.